Prashant528/visual_doc_demo/downloaded_files/ideal_documented_repo_CONTRIBUTING.md

 3. Submit your pull request with a detailed description of your changes.

 ## Community Guidelines
 Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) to maintain a welcoming community.
 This ensures a respectful and collaborative environment for everyone.
+You can also go through [Readme](./README.md) to get the project overview and how to communicate.